davelevine/portfolio/data/certs/solutions-design.md

 image: eCornell.jpg
 excerpt: 'This course helps to define functional requirements and objectively measure the value of any potential systems design solution.
 After understanding the purpose, intent, and audience for the project, the course aids in utilizing fundamental systems design and architecture techniques to develop a deeper understanding of how all of the components of the solution work together.'
 isFeatured: true
-tech: ['System Architecture', 'Risk Management', 'Defining Scope']
+tech: ['System Architecture', 'Risk Management']
 ---

 ![eCornell](/images/posts/eCornell.jpg)